Nothing is so painful to the human mind as a great and sudden change.”

 Number 5 – Freedom

 As baby boomers, we believed in change.
-We rejected our parent’s values, dodged the draft, and flipped-off the establishment.
+We rejected our parent’s values, dodged the draft, and flipped off the establishment.
 In contrast, it seems that many boomers have now become their parents.
-Some appear to think success is having money and that freedom is about adhering to the U.S. Constitution.
-Freedom in retirement means choice – making decisions to live where and how you and your spouse want, regardless of what the next guy is doing.
+Some appear to think success is having money and that being jingoistic is freedom.
+Think about it – harken back to your youth.
+Be a little rebellious.
+Freedom in retirement means freedom of choice – you make the decisions – even if it’s unpopular.
+You and your spouse decide what you want, regardless of what the next guy does.
 Initiate change and move your life in a completely new direction.
 Exercise your freedom to be independent of the crowd.

 Change is inevitable.
 In addition, we are all aware that the tapestry of life is made up of change.
 At the same time, we resist it due to fears of instability and peer pressure.
 Staying the same is stagnation and a recipe for old age.
 In contrast, by embracing change and going with the flow, retirement becomes a new and exciting adventure.

 Do you have any specific plans for changes in retirement?
 Please feel free to comment below!
 And before you go, please take a moment to subscribe to our newsletter, and like us on Facebook!